-In line with the overall improvements to public realm quality, the new routes proposed by the New City Court scheme creates more permeability adding circulation choices and alternative routes which helps to evenly disseminate movement at this busy junction, and therefore takes pressure off Borough High Street and St Thomas Street
+In line with the overall improvements to public realm quality, the new routes proposed by the New City Court scheme create more permeability adding circulation choices and alternative routes that help to evenly disseminate movement at this busy junction.
+The new routes take pressure off Borough High Street and St Thomas Street.